gagibran/udemy-java-the-complete-java-developer-course/README.md

 }
 ```

-`LinkedList`s have a method called `getFirst()`, which returns the first node, or the header, on a list
+`LinkedList`s have a method called `getFirst()`, which returns the first node, or the header, on a list.